harshadpawar22/SQL-Injection-using-Havij/README.md

 # SQL-Injection-using-Havij
-This document contains steps tp perform SQL injection using Havij tool.
+This document contains steps to perform SQL injection using Havij tool.